grendel-consulting/cloud-factory/.github/CONTRIBUTING.md

 for everything being worked on by humans.
 Bots handle the heavy lifting in the subsequent pull requests.

-We use Linters and Formatters to maintain a consistent opinionated style.
+We maintain a consistent opinionated style using Linters and Formatters.

-We use Code Scanners to help spot bugs, issues and vulnerabilities.
+Our Code Scanners help spot bugs, issues, and vulnerabilities.

-We pin dependencies and then keep them evergreen automagically.
+Dependencies are pinned and kept evergreen automagically.

 [contact]: mailto:abuse@grendel-consulting.com